 Now let’s look at where these Brazilians hang online the most while they are on their phones (in terms of the number of users)!

 50% of all smartphone users check their devices immediately after waking up in the morning.
-25% of Brazilian Facebook users open the app at least once a day.
+Along with that, 25% of Brazilian Facebook users open the app at least once a day.

 Brazilians are using social media, specifically Twitter, more and more frequently to receive news and updates rather than using traditional news platforms.

 YouTube allows companies to give users a personal and informative look at a product or service.
 Companies that offer product tutorials or demonstrations through online videos help answer questions and avoid confusion from consumers.

 WhatsApp is a popular messaging app for users who may have a limited messaging cell phone plan but still, want to frequently communicate with others.

 Companies who offer mobile websites and apps have been able to take advantage of the online consumer marketplace and connect to consumers on a personal level, by literally delivering information directly to the hands of the consumer through their cell phones.

 The Final Steps to Marketing Success in Brazil

 In order to capitalize on the Brazilian market, companies need to have a strong online presence.
 It is important to be available to consumers and create content that they will want to share.